AppleGreen Cottage

 Which step in the quilt-making process is this?

-You will square up your quilt after quilting your quilt sandwich - right before attaching the binding.
+You will square up your quilt after making a quilt sandwich and quilting it - right before attaching the binding.

-Once you've quilted your top, batting and backing together, you've created a quilt sandwich.
+Once you've finished quilting the top, batting and backing together, you've created a quilt sandwich.
 This is the moment you need to trim all uneven edges to create your quilt's final shape.

 Supplies